 Our books and journals are available on our website.
-English-language books are also available on the websites for our international distributors IPS UK and Baker & Taylor Publisher Services.
+English-language books are also available on the websites of our international distributors Wiley & Sons Ltd and Baker & Taylor Publisher Services.

 Our eBooks are catalogued and available to access from several major platforms, including Cambridge Core, De Gruyter, EBSCO, Ebrary/Proquest and JSTOR.

 AUP books are also visible on all major online retailers and bibliographic search engines such as Bol.com, Amazon, Google Books, Google Scholar, The Book Depository, Adlibris, Barnes and Noble, and on the many other ever-expanding online options.